HIGHLIGHTS

 - The phone has a 120Hz TFT LCD.

-The Honor X6c is a budget phone, and it’s diving into a crowded market where brands are stepping up with eye-catching features and killer prices.
+Honor launched its budget offering, the X6c, back in July.
+The phone entered a crowded market where brands are stepping up with eye-catching features and competitive prices.

-What is the Price of the Honor X6c in Nepal?
+What is the Price of Honor X6c in Nepal?

 Looking at the history of the Honor X6 series, each new generation has seen some incremental downgrades.
 For instance, from the X6a to the X6b, the macro lens was dropped, something users weren’t exactly hoping for.